syncfusion-content/extension-docs/Extension/ASPNETCore-EssentialJS2-Extension/Visual-Studio/Project-Conversion.md

     ![css-reference](images/css-reference.png)

-    If you enabled project backup before converting, the old project was saved in the specified backup path location, as shown below once the conversion process completed.
+    If you enabled project backup before converting, the old project is saved in the specified backup path location, as shown below once the conversion process is completed.

     ![BackupLocation](images/BackupLocation.png)